 Using Learning Styles when Providing Reminders

-- Visual: Use a note or a picture (chore list)
+For Visual Learners: Use a note or a picture (chore list)

-- Auditory: Use a word or phrase (remember the Barney clean up song?); Have them make up a recording of what chores they need to complete
+For Auditory Learners: Use a word or phrase (remember the Barney clean up song?); Have them make up a recording of what chores they need to complete

-- Kinesthetic: Use a motion or gesture (brush teeth)
+For Kinesthetic Learners: Use a motion or gesture (brush teeth)